 Do I need to show fault to file for divorce?

 Texas is a “no-fault” state.
 This means you do not have to prove that either spouse did anything wrong to cause the divorce.
 Sometimes fault will be alleged, which could impact a judge’s decision about the division of assets.

 Texas has a mandatory waiting period of 60 days after filing the divorce petition.
 If there are disagreements over the settlement, it is common for the divorce process to take between six months to one year.

 How will assets be divided?

-In most cases, the courts will order that marital property be divided equally between the two spouses.
+In most cases, the courts will order that marital property be divided equally between both spouses.
 All assets acquired during the marriage are presumed to be marital property unless supporting evidence proves something belongs specifically to only one spouse, perhaps by inheritance.
-If it is shown that one spouse’s behavior caused the divorce, a judge may divide the couple’s community property differently.
+If shown that one spouse’s behavior caused the divorce, a judge may divide the couple’s community property differently.

 Will my divorce case go to court?